Subject Leader: Hannah Carrington

 Intent

 We encourage learners to consider the ways in which a person’s beliefs influence their behaviour and practices and apply these insights to their own lives and communities.
-Children are encouraged to explore questions arising from the study of all religions and share their own ideas, experiences and beliefs so as to promote their personal, spiritual, moral, social and cultural development.
+Children are encouraged to explore questions arising from the study of all worldviews and religions and share their own ideas, experiences and beliefs so as to promote their personal, spiritual, moral, social and cultural development.

 Implementation